sandervonk/LC/multi.md

 It's not communicative, the order **does** matter.

-The magnitude of the cross product is the area created by their triangle as well.

 There's several different methods of writing it out; remember that:
 $$|\vec u \times \vec v| = |\vec u|*|\vec v|*\sin{\Theta}$$